dmvelasco/ABC_project/README.md

 ### README

-This repository is primarily scripts used for genome analysis of ABC funded almond genome resequencing.
+This repository contains scripts used for genome analysis of ABC funded almond genome resequencing.

-All scripts were run (except as noted) using the UC Davis CAES cluster.
+All scripts were run using the UC Davis CAES cluster (except as noted).

 Scripts include:
+* angsd.sh (not yet created)
 * bwa.sh
 * fastqc.sh
 * merge.sh (not yet implemented)